 NRA and provided that no interim measures were applied.
-As a third option, the BAL NC allowed TSOs to apply interim measures according to Articles 45-50 in the absence of sufficient liquidity on the short-term wholesale market and upon approval by the NRA.
+As a third option, the BALNC allowed TSOs to apply interim measures according to Articles 45-50 in the absence of sufficient liquidity on the short-term wholesale market and upon approval by the NRA.
 Article 45(4) set April 2019 as the deadline for the termination of interim measures.

-In 2023, ENTSOG will continue to support the implementation of the BAL NC by providing members and stakeholders advice and guidance throughout the implementation process and any other related topics.
+In 2024, ENTSOG will continue to support the implementation of the BAL NC by providing members and stakeholders advice and guidance throughout the implementation process and any other related topics.

-- ▲ To support the implementation and application of the BAL NC. - ▲ To monitor and analyse the implementation of the BAL NC and its effect on the harmonisation of applicable rules aimed at facilitating market integration.
-To facilitate activities and provide expert knowledge and guidance to stakeholders related to balancing. - ▲ To respond to BAL NC-related issues raised on the Functionality Platform, working in close dialogue with stakeholders. - To support and assist in the implementation of the BAL NC in terms of Regulatory interpretation by relevant EU bodies as well as via knowledge sharing and good practices dissemination, including assistance to the Energy Community in implementing the BAL NC. - To coordinate with ACER on data exchange and information sharing to monitor the effective implementation of the BAL NC.
+- ✓ To support the implementation and application of the BAL NC. - ▲ To monitor and analyse the implementation of the BAL NC and its effect on the harmonisation of applicable rules aimed at easing market - To facilitate activities and provide expert knowledge and guidance to stakeholders related to balancing. - To respond to BAL NC-related issues raised on the Functionality Platform, working in close dialogue with stakeholders. - To support and assist in the implementation of the BAL NC in terms of regulatory interpretation by relevant EU bodies as well as via knowledge sharing and the dissemination of good practices, including assistance to the Energy Community in implementing the BAL NC. - To coordinate with ACER on data exchange and information sharing to monitor the effective implementation of the BAL NC.

-- Commence the work on the BAL NC Implementation and Effect Monitoring Report to be published in 2024. - ✓ Issue solutions delivery from the joint ACER and ENTSOG functionality process involving stakeholders - Update of Business Requirements Specification (BRS) for Balancing processes if requested by TSO/Stakeholders. - Developing ENTSOG positions on balancing related issues including responses to public consultations and ACER reports.
+- ✓ Publish the 2023-2024 BAL NC Implementation and Effect Monitoring Report. - ✓ Issue solutions delivery from the joint ACER and ENTSOG functionality process involving stakeholders. - Update the Business Requirements Specification (BRS) for Balancing processes if requested by TSO/stakeholders. - ▲ Develop ENTSOG positions on balancingrelated issues, including responses to public consultations and ACER reports.